 In July 2007, the Australian Government was given ‘first pass approval’ to participate in the cooperative development of the P-8A Poseidon.
-The P-8A would replace the Royal Australian Navy’s fleet of P-3C Orion aircraft.
+The P-8A would replace the RAAF’s fleet of AP-3C Orion aircraft.
 A memorandum of understanding (MoU) was signed for production and development of the aircraft in March 2012.

 In January 2009, India placed an order for eight P-8I long-range maritime reconnaissance and anti-submarine warfare aircraft.
-The P-8I is a variant of the P-8A Poseidon that will be custom built for India.
+The P-8I is a variant of the P-8A Poseidon that was custom built for India.
 Boeing opened a new production facility at Seattle in November 2010 to support the manufacturing of the P-8A and P-8I.
 The production of the P-8I began in December 2010.
-Deliveries to Indian Navy began in December 2012 and will conclude by 2015.
+Deliveries to the Indian Navy began in December 2012 and were concluded by October 2015.

 The first aircraft was delivered to the US Navy in March 2012.
 Boeing delivered six P-8A aircraft by January 2013.
 The US Navy received 14 P-8A aircraft by July 2014 and the 18th P-8A Poseidon in October 2014.